 A rare and special entity in the plant kingdom

 Quinoa is one of the best sources of plant protein worldwide.
 On top of that, it is gluten-free, low-calorie, low in cholesterol and a good source of iron, fiber and B vitamins.
-Learn more about high fiber foods here!
+Learn more about foods naturally high in fiber here!

-These “wonder grains” contain all nine essential amino acids, which is very uncommon for a plant food.
+These “wonder grains” contain all nine essential amino acids, which is very uncommon for plant-food.
 Animal products are complete proteins because they provide all essential amino acids.
 Plant products often offer some but not all amino acids.
 Quinoa, however, is a complete protein.